amishadave/ImageQualityClassifier/README.md

 Ensure lines 173 and 178 are commented out and lines 180 and 181 are uncommented.
 Images should be in a folder called "datasets" with an excel sheet that has a list of the file names with their annotated classification (good=0, poor=1).
 The script should be in the same folder as "datasets".

-## Load a saved model with New Data
+## Load a Saved Model with New Data
 Ensure lines 180 and 181 are commented out and lines 173 and 178 are uncommented.
 New images to be analyzed should be in a folder called "new" within the "datasets" folder.
 The "new" folder should have an excel sheet with a list of file names.
 The script should be in the same folder as "datasets".

 ## Dependencies